 What season did you start on?

-The first new series, with the Ninth Doctor, which is where everyone should start, I think.
-Unless you want to start with the originals.
-Haven't seen them yet, though I intend to for reference.
+The first new series, with the Ninth Doctor, which is where everyone should start, unless you want to start with the originals.
+Haven't seen them yet, though I intend to.
 But for goodness sake, don't skip Nine!

 Which Doctor is your favorite?